 Natural Remedies for Cold and Flu Symptoms

-There’s nothing fun about having a cold or flu—and all the annoying symptoms that can leave one feeling absolutely miserable.
+There’s nothing fun about having a cold or flu—and all the annoying symptoms that can leave one feeling miserable.

 Even after the worst of the illness has passed, symptoms like a sore throat, congestion, dry cough or fatigue can linger for a while, keeping us from feeling our best.

-Over-the-counter cold and flu medications can definitely help, but many of them have side effects such as drowsiness that make us feel like we’re dragging through the day in a fog.
+Over-the-counter cold and flu medications can help, but many of them have side effects such as drowsiness that make us feel like we’re dragging through the day in a fog.
 In addition, the labels on many medications indicate they should only be taken for a certain number of days, although some symptoms, like a cough for instance, can continue for several weeks after the onset of a cold or flu.

 Whether you prefer to treat your cold and flu symptoms primarily with natural remedies or in addition to over-the-counter medicines, here are some simple, natural and effective ways to start feeling better right away.